kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 ## Project

 To get started we will use one of the sample templates within the AWS Toolkit.
-Open up Visual studio and from the _New Project_ menu select _AWS Serverless Application (.NET Core), enter a name and location for your application and then click _OK_.
+Open up Visual studio and from the _New Project_ menu select _AWS Serverless Application (.NET Core)_, enter a name and location for your application and then click _OK_.

 ![visual-studio-new-project]

-For simplicity we'll just select the _Simple S3 Function_ template.
+For simplicity we will be using the _Simple S3 Function_ template.

 ![visual-studio-new-aws-serverless-application]

-This will create us a AWS Lambda function and also a CloudFormation template that will create us a S3 bucket and a Function that will trigger every time a object is created within the S3 bucket.
+This template will create us an AWS Lambda function and also a CloudFormation template that will create a S3 bucket and a Function that will trigger every time a object is created within the S3 bucket.

-Let's start by modifying this so when an object is created in our S3 bucket we call a http endpoint with the bucket name, object key and the cloud formation stack name:
+Let's start by modifying this so when an object is created in our S3 bucket we call a http endpoint with the bucket name, object key and the cloud formation stack name in which this function was created from:

 ```json
 {